dotnet/docs-maui/docs/user-interface/handlers/customize.md

 Handlers can be customized to augment the appearance and behavior of a cross-platform control beyond the customization that's possible through the control's API.
 This customization, which modifies the native views for the cross-platform control, is achieved by modifying the mapper for a handler with one of the following methods:

-- `PrependToMapping`, which modifies the mapper for a handler before the .NET MAUI control mappings have been applied.
+- <xref:Microsoft.Maui.PropertyMapperExtensions.PrependToMapping%2A>, which modifies the mapper for a handler before the .NET MAUI control mappings have been applied.
-- `ModifyMapping`, which modifies an existing mapping.
+- <xref:Microsoft.Maui.PropertyMapperExtensions.ModifyMapping%2A>, which modifies an existing mapping.
-- `AppendToMapping`, which modifies the mapper for a handler after the .NET MAUI control mappings have been applied.
+- <xref:Microsoft.Maui.PropertyMapperExtensions.AppendToMapping%2A>, which modifies the mapper for a handler after the .NET MAUI control mappings have been applied.

 Each of these methods has an identical signature that requires two arguments:

 - A `string`-based key.
 When modifying one of the mappings provided by .NET MAUI, the key used by .NET MAUI must be specified.
 The key values used by .NET MAUI control mappings are based on interface and property names, for example `nameof(IEntry.IsPassword)`.
 The interfaces, and their properties, that abstract each cross-platform control can be found [here](https://github.com/dotnet/maui/tree/main/src/Core/src/Core).
-Otherwise, this key can be an arbitrary value that doesn't have to correspond to the name of a property exposed by a type.
+This is the key format that should be used if you want your handler customization to run every time a property changes.
+Otherwise, the key can be an arbitrary value that doesn't have to correspond to the name of a property exposed by a type.
 For example, `MyCustomization` can be specified as a key, with any native view modification being performed as the customization.
+However, a consequence of this key format is that your handler customization will only be run when the mapper for the handler is first modified.
-- An `Action` that represents the method that performs the handler customization.
-The `Action` specifies two arguments:
+- An <xref:System.Action> that represents the method that performs the handler customization.
+The <xref:System.Action> specifies two arguments:
   - A `handler` argument that provides an instance of the handler being customized.
   - A `view` argument that provides an instance of the cross-platform control that the handler implements.

 > [!IMPORTANT]
 > Handler customizations are global and aren't scoped to a specific control instance.
 Handler customization is allowed to happen anywhere in your app.
 Once a handler is customized, it affects all controls of that type, everywhere in your app.

-Each handler class exposes the native view for the cross-platform control via its `PlatformView` property.
+Each handler class exposes the native view for the cross-platform control via its <xref:Microsoft.Maui.IElementHandler.PlatformView> property.
 This property can be accessed to set native view properties, invoke native view methods, and subscribe to native view events.
-In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.
+In addition, the cross-platform control implemented by the handler is exposed via its <xref:Microsoft.Maui.IElementHandler.VirtualView> property.

 Handlers can be customized per platform by using conditional compilation, to multi-target code based on the platform.
 Alternatively, you can use partial classes to organize your code into platform-specific folders and files.
 For more information about conditional compilation, see [Conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation).

 ## Customize a control

-The .NET MAUI <xref:Microsoft.Maui.Controls.Entry> view is a single-line text input control, that implements the `IEntry` interface.
-The `EntryHandler` maps the <xref:Microsoft.Maui.Controls.Entry> view to the following native views for each platform:
+The .NET MAUI <xref:Microsoft.Maui.Controls.Entry> view is a single-line text input control, that implements the <xref:Microsoft.Maui.IEntry> interface.
+The <xref:Microsoft.Maui.Handlers.EntryHandler> maps the <xref:Microsoft.Maui.Controls.Entry> view to the following native views for each platform:

 - **iOS/Mac Catalyst**: `UITextField`
 - **Android**: `AppCompatEditText`
 - **Windows**: `TextBox`

-The following diagrams shows how the <xref:Microsoft.Maui.Controls.Entry> view is mapped to its native views via the `EntryHandler`:
+The following diagrams shows how the <xref:Microsoft.Maui.Controls.Entry> view is mapped to its native views via the <xref:Microsoft.Maui.Handlers.EntryHandler>:

 :::image type="content" source="media/customize/entry-handler.png" alt-text="Entry handler architecture." border="false":::

-The <xref:Microsoft.Maui.Controls.Entry> property mapper, in the `EntryHandler` class, maps the cross-platform control properties to the native view API.
+The <xref:Microsoft.Maui.Controls.Entry> property mapper, in the <xref:Microsoft.Maui.Handlers.EntryHandler> class, maps the cross-platform control properties to the native view API.
 This ensures that when a property is set on an <xref:Microsoft.Maui.Controls.Entry>, the underlying native view is updated as required.

 The property mapper can be modified to customize <xref:Microsoft.Maui.Controls.Entry> on each platform: